 Found all across Cornwall in shady woodland, beside streams and footpaths – February to July.

-Also known as wild garlic, you will probably be able to recognise this plant by its strong smell.
+Also known as Ransoms, you will probably be able to recognise this plant by its strong smell.
 It has long, shiny green leaves and delicate white flowers in spring.
 Both the leaves and flowers can be eaten, adding a powerful garlic flavour to any dish, it's especially good with pasta.

 Found all around the coast – All year round.